Armageddun/Armageddun/README.md

 - 👋 Hi, I’m @Armageddun
-- 👀 I’m interested in Iot,manga
+- 👀 I’m interested in kids
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C blus blus
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: not now